acuvity/mcp-servers-registry/mcp-server-fetch/charts/mcp-server-fetch/README.md

 **Description:** A Model Context Protocol server providing tools to fetch and convert web content for usage by LLMs

-Packaged by Acuvity from mcp-server-fetch original [sources](https://pypi.org/project/mcp-server-fetch/).
+Packaged by Acuvity and published to our curated MCP server [registry](https://mcp.acuvity.ai) from mcp-server-fetch original [sources](https://pypi.org/project/mcp-server-fetch/).

 **Quick links:**